jalik/js-schema/README.md

 ## Extending a schema (inheritance)

-If we want to create a new schema based on another, we can extend the base schema.
+To create a new schema based on another, we can extend the base schema.

 ```js
 import PersonSchema from './PersonSchema';